Engin1980/ESimConnect/README.md

 ## Instalation & Usage in your project

 Download the release and unpack it to obtain .DLL and other files.

+> **Follow carefully all the following steps!**

 To add library to your project:
 * Ensure project is .NET 6.0 (or higher)
-* Ensure project target OS is Windows and version 7.0
+* Ensure project target OS is Windows and version 7.0, targeted for `x64` build.
+* Ensure project uses WPF (in `.csproj`, add `<UseWPF>true</UseWPF>`) *)
-* Add dependencies:
+* Add references/dependencies into the project:
   * `Microsoft.FlightSimulator.SimConnect.dll`
   * `ESimConnect.dll`
   * `ESystem.dll`.
 * Ensure `SimConnect.dll` is copied in the output/startup directory and **not** referenced as a dependency.

 If unsure, just check any example project in this repository.

+*) - for unknown reason, this is required for some project.
+Otherwise, you may get an issue with linking WindowBase.dll of version 4 vs 6 together.
+So far, I have no clue what is causing this.

 ## Examples